ironsmile/nedomi/README.md

 * `io_transfer_size` (*string*) - Bytes size.
 It tells the size of blocks to be transfered on the network.
 The timeouts previously mentioned are for pieces this big.
 Too big of a size might lead to timing out or too excessive memory usage, too small may lead to bad performance due to too many syscalls.
 The default is '128k'.

-* `io_workers` (*int*) - the amount of threads that should to network read|write operations on the client side.
-This is practically read requests and write response, this does not limit the workers used to read from storages, upstreams and such.
+* `io_workers` (*int*) - the maximum amount of threads that do network read and write operations.
+This pool is used for read and write operations on the request sockets only.
+It does not limit the workers used for reading from storages, upstreams and others.

 ### Cache Zones